David-OConnor/pyflow/README.md

 - Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the [pypi warehouse](https://github.com/pypa/warehouse).
-Pipenv’s resolution in particular may be prohibitively-slow on weak internet connections.
+`Pipenv`’s resolution in particular may be prohibitively-slow on weak internet connections.

 - It keeps dependencies in the project directory, in `__pypackages__`.
 This is subtle, but reinforces the idea that there's